custom-cards/spotify-card/README.md

 ### Installation
 Create a new app at [Spotify developer console](https://developer.spotify.com/my-applications/#!/applications) or use the one created for the HA Spotify component (see below).
-Make sure you edit the settings and adds the redirect URL for the tab the card is one.
+Make sure you edit the settings and adds the redirect URL for the tab the card has.

 Example:  `https://<your public home assistant hostname>:8123/lovelace/media`.